Find Assisted Living in Your Area

 Appealing a Denial for Extra Help

 If your claim has been denied for any reason, you likely have a right to appeal the decision.
-Denials for coverage are unfortunately common, and they are not always the right decision.
+Unfortunately, denials for coverage are common, and they are not always the right decision.
 You might have your claim denied because of a simple mistake or because of confusion about your location or supplemental insurance status.
-In many states, for instance, Medicaid beneficiaries are not eligible to participate in Extra Help, but it is possible to access both in other states, such as California.
+In many states, for instance, Medicaid beneficiaries are not eligible to participate in Extra Help, while in other states, such as California, beneficiaries can access both.

-If you get a notice of denial from the Social Security Administration, it will contain information outlining your rights to an appeal, deadlines you have to meet to file your case and contact information for the process.
+If you get a notice of denial from the Social Security Administration, it will contain information outlining the deadlines you have to meet to file your case, relevant contact information, and your rights during the appeals process.
 You or your caregiver can appeal the decision by filling out and submitting this form.

 Prescription Drug Coverage Under a Medicare Advantage Plan

 Medicare Advantage is an alternate way to get Medicare benefits.
-These plans are issued by private insurers that are authorized to bill the Medicare program on your behalf, and many of them offer outstanding group rates for seniors.
+These plans are issued by private insurers authorized to bill the Medicare program on your behalf.
+Many of them offer outstanding group rates for seniors.
 By law, all Part C plans must offer the same coverage as Medicare Parts A and B, which can be folded together into a single plan with a monthly premium that might be as low as $0.
 Many Medicare Advantage plans also offer some benefits not available under Original Medicare, such as vision and dental coverage, as well as a prescription drug benefit that might meet or exceed your Part D benefits.

-Because plan details vary between providers and between states, there is no easy summary of your prescription drug benefits under a Part C plan.
-It is a good idea to research all the plans offered in your area before committing to an option, which may be done during the annual open enrollment period between October 15 to December 7 each year.
-You are also free to enroll in Part C when you first become eligible for Medicare, regardless of the time of year, or during a special enrollment period, which starts after you have a qualifying life event, such as losing prior coverage through no fault of your own or returning to the country after an absence.
+Since plan details vary between providers and states, all prescription drug benefits under Part C plans are slightly different.
+You should research the plans offered in your area before committing to an option, which may be done during the annual open enrollment period between October 15 to December 7 each year.
+You are also free to enroll in Part C when you first become eligible for Medicare, regardless of the time of year, or during a special enrollment period, which starts after you have a qualifying life event.
+These include losing prior coverage through no fault of your own or returning to the country after an absence.

 Medicare Supplemental Coverage

 If you are enrolled in either Original Medicare or a Part C plan and find that your drug costs are still too high, you’re not alone.
-It is very common for seniors who need extra financial assistance with their health care costs to carry a special supplemental policy that’s designed to mesh with Medicare benefits to provide better overall coverage.
+Seniors who need financial assistance with their healthcare costs commonly carry a special supplemental policy to provide better overall coverage to their existing Medicare plan.
 You can get this extra protection from a few sources.

 Medicaid as a Medicare Supplement